lnicastro/DIF/README.md

 shell> dif --index-htm Catalogs ascc25 6 "RAmas/3.6e6" "DECmas/3.6e6"
 ```

 Among other things, this will create the "table view" `ascc25_mini_htm_6`.
-This is the table that we must use in place of `ascc25_mini` when DIF specific functions are used in the WHERE clause of the query.
+This is the table that you must use in place of `ascc25_mini` when DIF specific functions are used in the WHERE clause of the query.

-Let's index the table also with a n order 10 HEALPix index.
-The first parameter of `HEALPLookup` set to 1 selects the *nested* schema.
+Let's index the table also with an order 10 HEALPix index.
 ```
 shell> dif --index-healpix-nested Catalogs ascc25_mini 10 "RAmas/3.6e6" "DECmas/3.6e6"
 ```